pratsonii/JUnit_PowerMockito_SpringBoot/README.md

 # JUnit
-Test cases for RestController and private method. #Mockito #PowerMockito
+Test cases for RestController and private method using Mockito and PowerMockito framework for SPringBoot application.